 college: Dartmouth College

-After establishing his career, Hassan dreams of opening a boarding school for underprivileged students so that they can gain knowledge and experience life with fewer barriers.
-Hassan says, "I always wake up in the morning thinking about my future and how different my family's circumstances would be if I reached my goals.
+Hassan says, "I always wake up in the morning thinking about my future and the impact I want to have on my family and community.
 I am sure I am not the only one who shares this sentiment.
-That is what keeps me on track and ready to do work every day.
+That is what keeps me on track and ready to do work everyday.
 I do not want myself or anyone else to fail because of our circumstances; I want people to flourish because of them."
-His service not only enriched the lives he touched, but also helped him develop as a person.
+His service not only enriched the lives he has touched, but also helped him develop as a person.
 He hopes his perseverance sets an example for struggling students in his city who often do not have prominent role models.Back to www.ronbrown.org Scholars